FAA Orders 14 CFR Part 5 for Part 121 Operators

 - FAA Part 5 - Monitor Safety Risk Controls in Aviation SMS

 - FAA Part 5 - Understanding Scope of Aviation SMS Implementation

 SMS Databases and Part 5 Terminology

-Since Part 5 became legislation almost ten years after the ICAO mandate, it is not surprising that existing SMS database tools did not align perfectly in terminology used in Part 5.
+Since Part 5 became legislation almost ten years after the ICAO mandate, it is not surprising that existing SMS database tools did not align perfectly with the terminology used in Part 5.
 A recurring problem between FAA inspectors and operators surfaces whenever inspectors expect to see what they were taught at the FAA academy in Oklahoma City.